Samsung’s smartphone sales drop in Q4 puts pressure on upcoming Galaxy S9 and S9+

 In the company’s Q4 earnings release today, Samsung Electronics reported record results for the third straight quarter.
 Given a disastrous recall of exploding Galaxy Notes in 2016 and a scandal that saw Samsung’s leader sentenced to five years in jail last year, that’s somewhat remarkable.
 Samsung said its profits were up 42 percent from the previous year, and revenue rose 23.7 percent.

-However, while Samsung did not provide specific numbers, the company noted that “Total smartphone shipments decreased, due to the lineup optimization of low-end models, while shipments of flagship products, such as the Galaxy Note 8, increased from the previous quarter.”
+However, while Samsung did not provide specific numbers, the company noted that “total smartphone shipments decreased, due to the lineup optimization of low-end models, while shipments of flagship products, such as the Galaxy Note 8, increased from the previous quarter.”

-In other words, Samsung has been a company traditionally focused on market share, selling a wide range of smartphones.
-But it’s been winnowing that lineup, particularly after a couple of rough years that saw it blown out of markets like China, thanks to tough local competition.
+In other words, Samsung has traditionally been focused on market share, selling a wide range of smartphones.
+But it’s been winnowing that lineup, particularly after a couple of rough years that saw it blown out of markets like China by tough local competition.

 Instead it is (once again) trying to follow Apple’s lead and focus more on premium phones with features that set them apart.
 Thus, increased sales of the flagship S8 are good news, even if it’s not enough to offset the overall drop in lower-end smartphones.

-But if Samsung wants to lean harder on its flagship phones, that means the upcoming announcement of the Galaxy S9 and S9+ take on a greater significance.
+But if Samsung wants to lean harder on its flagship phones, the upcoming announcement of the Galaxy S9 and S9+ takes on greater significance.

 In spite of leaks suggesting the S9 and S9+ will be fairly close to their predecessors, Samsung is optimistic that the new phones will boost earnings.